BoringBoredom/PC-Optimization-Hub/README.md

     - Boot into Linpack and stress test for a few minutes.
     - Monitor the temperature and make sure you are below 70°C.
     - Continue raising both All Core and Uncore by 100 MHz and do quick stress tests.
 Eventually, you will encounter either instability or temperature above 70°C.
-    - If the temperature is too high, you can try lowering VCORE (P = I x V).
+    - If the temperature is too high, you can try lowering VCORE (P = I * V).
     - If you encounter instability, lower All Core and Uncore by 100 MHz and continue raising All Core from now on.
     - Ultimately, stress test for at least 4 hrs to maximize long-term stability.
   - ## RAM